Kong/unirest-java/docs/index.md

 | ```errorHandler(Consumer<HttpResponse<?>> consumer)``` | Set a global error handler that will be invoked for any status > 400 or a parsing error | |
 | ```interceptor(Interceptor value)``` | Set a global Interceptor handler that will be invoked before and after each request | |

+##  Global Interceptor
+You can set a global interceptor for your configuration.
+This is invoked before and after each request.
+This can be useful for logging or injecting common attributes.

 ## Custom Apache Clients
 Unirest leverages Apache Http Client under the hood, this is not considered to be a permemant requirement and future versions of Unirest may replace Apache with something else.